Unconference for in-house communicators from The IC Crowd

 The organisations who support us aren’t just sponsors, they’re our partners.

 They understand the benefit of networking and professional development.
-We can’t say enough about our sponsors, other than without them The Big Yak wouldn’t be possible.
+We can’t say enough about our sponsors, other than without them The Big Yak wouldn’t be able to happen.

-Please look out for them at The Big Yak in 2020 and stop them to say hello as they are supporting the crowd and making the day possible.
+Please look out for them at The Big Yak in 2020 and stop them to say hello as they are supporting the crowd.

 Are you interested in sponsoring us this year?
 We have various packages available and would love to discuss them with you.